-In a country with no less than seven recognized religions, there are literally thousands of temples to explore whilst visiting India.
-Located in the central state of Madhya Pradesh, these temples are now a UNESCO World Heritage Site, and were built between the 9th and 10th centuries by the Chandela dynasty which dominated Central India at that time.
+In a country with no less than seven recognised religions, there are thousands of temples to explore while visiting India.
+Located in the central state of Madhya Pradesh, these temples are now a UNESCO World Heritage Site and were built between the 9th and 10th centuries by the Chandela dynasty which dominated Central India at that time.

 Although most well known for their erotic carvings, the temples depict a great deal more than just sex.
-The famous sandstone sculptures are truly exquisite, executed with a joy, fluidity and lack of inhibition that is now rarely found in modern India.
+The famous sandstone sculptures are genuinely exquisite, executed with joy, fluidity and a lack of inhibition that is now rarely found in modern India.
 The complex’s 25 temples illustrate the brilliant burst of artistic flowering that took place under the Chandela rulers.

 According to local legend, there were originally 85 temples.
 The remaining 25 are placed in three groups; Western, Eastern and Southern.
-The Western Group boasts the most important temples, with the Eastern containing a number of exquisitely carved Jain temples.
+The Western Group boasts the most famous temples, with the Eastern containing some exquisitely carved Jain temples.
 The last phase of temple building in Khajuraho is seen in the Southern Group, which features only two temples.

 Where to Stay in Khajuraho

-The 5* Lalit Temple View is located just half a kilometre from the Western Group of temples, and so it affords magnificent views from the gardens, swimming pool and several rooms.
-The Lalit is a modern and luxurious hotel, spacious and light, with stylish rooms.
-The hotel has a tranquil atmosphere, complemented by a nice swimming pool and spa.
-The Lalit Temple View is the most luxurious choice in Khajuraho, and would ensure an enjoyable stay.
+The 5* Lalit Temple View is located just half a kilometre from the Western Group of temples.
+It affords magnificent views from the gardens, swimming pool and several rooms.
+The Lalit is a modern and luxurious hotel, spacious and light, with stylish rooms and a tranquil atmosphere.
+There are a lovely swimming pool and spa.
+The Lalit Temple View is the most luxurious choice in Khajuraho and will ensure an enjoyable stay.